teim0002/mtm6302-capstone-teim0002/README.md

 # mtm6302-capstone-Part4-teim0002
 Parisima Teimorzadeh
 040778614
-This is the last part of capstone porject.
+This is the last part of the capstone project.